 I’m in the middle of a park in Sydney handing a sample of my blood to a man covered in tattoos – admittedly this is normally how crime novels start, not fitness blogs, bu the man covered in tattoos is actually a personal trainer.
 Called Mark Moon, he’s here to tell me all about his blood type workouts.

 The Wellness Nerd contains affiliate links.
 If you make a purchase from one of these links I earn a small commission at no cost to you.
 As an Amazon Associate I earn from qualifying purchases

 Why Might Blood Type Workouts, erm, Work?

 The principle is simple.
 Our blood type is one of the things that determines who we are and what our body needs.
-It determines what foods work best for us, how we react to stress, what illnesses we are susceptible to and, what exercise we need – and there is a perfect exercise for your blood type.
+It’s said that it can determine what foods work best for us, how we react to stress, what illnesses we are susceptible to and, what exercise we need – and there is a perfect exercise for your blood type.

 Now sceptics might be saying ‘phooey’ here, and I’m not sure what side of the fence I specifically fall on but what I can tell you is that at least one of the statements above has some proven scientific truth to it – different blood types do seem to be slightly more susceptible to different health problems.

 Recent studies have found, for example, that type Os have lower risk of stroke and heart attack.
 On top of that, there have been similar links made about the risk of type 2 diabetes with type AB having the highest risk of developing this.

 It’s also believed (although there’s a bit less firm science on this bit) that the blood type you have causes you to respond differently when you eat different foods meaning some foods might be fine for one blood type, but trigger inflammation, which leads to poor health and weight gain, in others.

 This is the premise behind the wildly popular Eat Right for Your Type book (click here to check that out) and there are heaps of people who swear by it.